jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/README.md

 Before running the above code, you should turn Bus messages off (ie, "m bus off"); otherwise, the quantity of messages will slow execution to a crawl.

-If you want to set an execution breakpoint in the above code, make sure you use the appropriate virtual (16-bit) address, not one of the physical (22-bit) addresses shown above.
+If you want to set an execution breakpoint in the above code, make sure you use the appropriate virtual (16-bit) address.
 For example, to break on this instruction:

 	17772256        062711      ADD #200,(R1)   ; Step Page